 The residential sections of U Street are also filled with turn-of-the-century rowhouses.
 These multi-story properties are easy to maintain, but if you are looking for something smaller, newer developments of luxury apartments and condos have been built in the last 20 years.

 Continue to browse our website to learn more about the homes for sale in Logan Circle, Shaw, and U Street.
 Need more in-depth information?
-Contact one of our team members at Appleton Properties today.
+Contact William or Adam Fastow today.
 We look forward to helping you find the right home here or anywhere else in the DC metro area.